 The refrigerant inside of an air conditioner’s condenser unit are made from chemicals that can be hazardous to your health if ingested in any manner.
 Furthermore, they could cause harm to pets or other wildlife who come into contact with it.
 In some cases, failing to clean up a fluid leak in a timely manner could expose you to civil penalties.
-An AC repair service provider may be able to help clean up a refrigerant leak during an annual service call.
+An AC repair in Orlando may be able to help clean up a refrigerant leak during an annual service call.

 If there is an issue with a furnace vent, gases such as carbon monoxide could be trapped within the house.
 Long-term exposure to this gas could result in brain fog, changes in personality and other health ailments.
 Carbon monoxide is particularly dangerous because you cannot see, smell or otherwise detect it on your own.
 Therefore, you might not even know that a problem exists before it is too late.